Japanese festivals: Local festivals (matsuri)

 There are no specific matsuri days for all of Japan; dates vary from area to area, and even within a specific area, but festival days do tend to cluster around traditional holidays such as Setsubun or Obon.
 Almost every locale has at least one matsuri in late summer/early autumn, usually related to the paddy harvest.
+Umadashi Matsuri is an event typically held during fall festivals.

 Notable matsuri often feature processions which may include elaborate floats.
 Preparation for these processions is usually organized at the level of neighborhoods, or machi.
 Prior to these, the local kami may be ritually installed in mikoshi and paraded through the streets.

 One can always find in the vicinity of a matsuri booths selling souvenirs and food such as takoyaki, and games, such as Goldfish scooping.
 Karaoke contests, sumo matches, and other forms of entertainment are often organized in conjunction with matsuri.
 If the festival is next to a lake, renting a boat is also an attraction.

 Favorite elements of the most popular matsuri, such as the Nada no Kenka Matsuri of Himeji or the Neputa Matsuri of Hirosaki, are often broadcast on television for the entire nation to enjoy.